asimmagar20/asimmagar20/README.md

 ## 👨‍💻 About Me

-I’m a motivated Junior Software Developer based in Nepal with hands-on experience in full-stack web development.
+I’m a motivated and growth-driven Junior Software Developer based in Nepal with hands-on experience in full-stack web development.

-I build responsive, scalable, and maintainable web applications using **React, Django, Node.js, and WordPress**.
+I build responsive, structured, and maintainable web applications using **React, Django, Node.js, and WordPress**.
-My focus is clean architecture, structured systems, and delivering production-ready solutions.
+My focus is clean architecture, scalable systems, and delivering production-ready solutions.

 - 🌍 Based in Nepal
 - 💼 Internship experience as Junior Developer